Anna Kase (She/Her) , PhD Candidate

 Anna is working on understanding the habitat needs for the state threatened species, False Map Turtles.
 She has surveyed extensively throughout the Missouri River, with an emphasis in the Lake Oahe region monitoring habitat variables of several species of turtles within the region.
 She is hoping to create a predictive distributional model to aid land managers in conservation efforts to protect this species.
 Anna has also been examining the impacts of commonly found pesticides on turtle behaviors.

-Kaitlyn Campbell, PhD Candidate
+Kaitlyn Campbell (She/Her), PhD Candidate

 Careful who you pick as a lab partner, you might end up marrying them!